 The Burke Museum

-Mark September 22 on your calendars because that’s the day The Burke Museum is reopening to the public.
-Bring your natural history buffs to visit on Tuesdays through Sundays, from 10 a.m.-5 p.m., or for free on the first Thursday when the museum stays open until 8 p.m.
-Get the low down here.
-Event details.
+The Burke Museum's doors are open again.
+Bring your natural history buffs to visit on Tuesdays through Sundays, from 10 a.m.-5 p.m., or for free on the first Thursday of each month when the museum stays open until 8 p.m.
+Here's the low down...

-Safety first: The use of timed tickets will help reduce crowds and allow visitors to socially distance with ease.
-If you’re over the age of two, bring your favorite mask to wear, and plan to give a brief bit of info to help with contract tracing, when you purchase your online tickets (families can opt out if they choose).
+Timed tickets will help reduce crowds and allow visitors to socially distance with ease.
+If you’re over the age of two, bring your favorite mask to wear, and visitors should also plan to give a bit of info to help with contract tracing when you purchase your online tickets (families can opt out if they choose).
 You’ll find hand sanitizer at key locations in the museum, and one-way traffic in galleries, too.
-Find more details here.
+Check out the new exhibit Cruisin' the Fossil Coastline during your visit or from the comfort of home.

-Open exhibits: The museum staff has been hard at working creating new exhibits in the galleries, and they can’t wait to show them off to your kids.
-You’ll also be able to take a peek behind the scenes through visible workrooms, collections and labs.
-There's lots to look forward to as well, like the upcoming Cruisin' the Fossil Coastline exhibit that opens December 4 of this year.
-When it comes to food, families can take a seat in the Cascade Room to fill up fossil finding fuel (food), or take it outside to the Burke Yard’s terraced steps for some fresh air.
+Good to know: When it comes to food, families can take a seat in the Cascade Room or take it outside to the terraced steps for some fresh air.
 Off the Rez Café will be open with eat-in and to-go options and limited seating both inside and on the outdoor patio in case fry bread tacos sound tempting.

 4300 15th Ave.
 N.E.